ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 "We should go," Gond said, standing.
 "We've imposed on your hospitality long enough."

 "No imposition.
 But yes, daylight's burning, and the way-station is a full day's walk."
-Maera moved to a small chest near the door, withdrawing a piece of cloth marked with a simple symbol—a circle with a line through it.
-"If you encounter others on the road, show them this.
-Some will know its meaning."

-"And what meaning is that?"
-Pell asked.

-"That you're under protection."
-Maera's eyes met each of theirs in turn.
-"That someone vouches for your character."

-She pressed the cloth into Sim's hand along with the satchel.
-"The way-station keeper is called Brother Marcus.
-Tell him Maera sends her regards, and that the tide brings interesting driftwood."

-"Driftwood?"
-Sim repeated.

-"He'll understand."
 Maera opened the door, checking the path outside with the practiced eye of someone who'd learned caution the hard way.
 "Go south until you reach the old oak with the lightning scar.
 Turn east there, follow the stream.
-You'll find the shrine before sunset if you keep a steady pace."
+You'll find the way-station before sunset if you keep a steady pace."

 Outside, the wind had picked up, driving clouds across the grey sky.
 Gond adjusted his grip on the boathook, testing its balance.
 Behind them, the ocean whispered its endless secrets.
 Ahead lay Blackwater, uncertain and dangerous.